dwrtc/dwrtc/docs/util.md

 * [net.tomp2p.futures.BaseFuture.onFailure]
 * [net.tomp2p.futures.BaseFuture.onSuccess]

-`FutureGet` extension classes: these work on all Get operations that TomP2P returns.
+`FutureGet` extension classes work on all Get operations that TomP2P returns.
 Also includes all `BaseFuture` extensions.

-These fire on `BaseFuture`'s `onComplete`!
-Therefore, you have to check for success or failure yourself
+These fire on `BaseFuture`'s `onComplete`.
+Therefore, the success status still needs to be checked.

 These methods differ by these orthogonal concepts:

-* Do you get one or multiple things?
+* Get one or multiple things?
 Multiple things have the suffix `All`
-* In your method, do you transform the response from the DHT before you return it?
+* Is the response from the DHT transformed before returning it?
 Transformed responses have the suffix `Custom`
-  * E.g., you get a `UserId` from the DHT, but you want to return a `User`
+  * E.g., the DHT contains a `UserId`, but a `User` object is returned in the calling method.

 * [net.tomp2p.dht.FutureGet.onGet]